amanv3093/simplyfi-frontend/README.md

 - We split each ticket into 'from' and 'to' cities.
 - If the 'from' city matches our current city and we haven't visited the 'to' city yet, we add the 'to' city to our route and make it our new current city.
 - We then break out of the ticket loop to start looking for the next city.
 - Once we've visited all cities, we return the route.

-This approach is simpler because:

-- It doesn't use recursion or complex data structures.
-- It follows a straightforward, step-by-step process to build the route.
-- It's easier to understand and debug.

  When you run this code, it will output the route your son traveled:
-CopyKiev -> Prague -> Zurich -> Amsterdam -> Barcelona -> Berlin
+ Kiev -> Prague -> Zurich -> Amsterdam -> Barcelona -> Berlin